harmandeveloperprogram/hkwirelesshdsdkdoc/docs/_build/html/_sources/architecture-overview.txt

 HKWHub App
 ~~~~~~~~~~~~

-HKWHub app is an iOS app that uses HKWirelessHD SDK and acts as a Hub Speaker that handles REST requests to control speakers.
+HKWHub app is an iOS app that simulates Hub speaker with HKWirelessHD SDK.
+It acts like a Hub Speaker that handles REST requests to control speakers.
 Like Hub Speaker, HKWHub App is always connected to HKIoTCloud and also runs a web server inside that handles HTTP requests of REST API.

-Features
-^^^^^^^^^
+HKWHub App has following features:

 - Supports integration with cloud-based services, smart devices or sensors
 	- Receives the requests from clouds (web service) outside or sensors in the house
 	- Translates the requests into HKWirelessHD commands and controls the speakers based on the requests.